 What Is A DUI?

 A DUI is a driving under the influence charge or offense.
 A DUI is a criminal offense resulting from the operation of a motor vehicle to the point where the driver is incapable of operating the vehicle safely.
 In some states and countries, a DUI is known as a DWI, or driving while intoxicated offense.
 Although typically associated with alcohol use, DUIs can result from the use of any drug, legal or illegal, even if the driver has a prescription.
 DUIs are also not limited to automobiles.
-Depending on the state, any motorized vehicle (and in some cases certain non-motorized vehicles) under the influence may result in a DUI.
+Depending on the state, driving any motorized vehicle (and in some cases certain non-motorized vehicles) under the influence may result in a DUI.

 Substances Associated With DUI